-The H-Team is what Hanszen calls the dedicated team of adults who live at Hanszen and who provide endless wisdom and resources to all Hanszenites.
-They include the Magisters, whose house is by the New Section 'Burbs, a set of Resident Associates (RAs) in both Old Section and New Section, and a College Coordinator housed in the Commons.
-Their job is to make sure Hanszen is running properly, throw excellent study breaks, and serve as mentors and confidants for Hanszenites to support us through the highs and lows of college life.
+The H-Team is our dedicated team of adults and their families who live at Hanszen and who provide endless wisdom and resources to all Hanszenites.
+They include the Magisters, whose house is by Old Section and the grove, three sets of Resident Associates (RAs) spread across Old Section and New Section, and a College Coordinator with her office in the Commons.
+Their job is to make sure Hanszen is running properly, throw excellent study breaks, and serve as mentors for Hanszenites to support us through the highs and lows of college life.

 Fabiola López-Durán and Carlos Pelayo Martínez, Magisters of Hanszen College, are thrilled to welcome you to the Hanszen community!
 They look forward to assisting you to succeed in your academic career at Rice University and to make the most out of living in Houston—one of the largest and more fascinating cities in the country.
 They are here to foster the intellectual and social life of the residential college and to accompany you in your own personal journey during your years at Rice.

 Fabiola and Carlos are both Venezuelans but from opposite sides of the country.
 They met in Caracas, when Carlos was just moving back after spending five years working in agriculture in the rice fields of the countryside and Fabiola was just setting up her home in the Venezuelan capital after coming back from graduate school in Italy and France.